yehiabrkt46-arch/Pick-and-Place-Manipulator/README.md

 serial manipulator performing a pick and place task.
 Implemented in MATLAB using the Robotics Toolbox.

+Achieved a grade of 88% on this coursework submission.

 ## Problem Overview

 A 3-DOF revolute manipulator is tasked with moving its gripper from a